Ashfield, Torquay: Christie at Ashfield

 Agatha Christie was born at Ashfield in 1890.
 Her baptismal certificate (which is shown on the right) records that she was living here with her parents Frederick and Clara.
 The vicar who performed the ceremony was Rev Henry William Majendie, who was rector of All Saints Church, Torre, until 1900.
-He was also the one responsible for the erection of the new church that Frederick Miller helped to construct by giving a generous donation in his infant daughter's name.
+He was also known for erecting the church that Frederick Miller helped construct by giving a generous donation in his infant daughter's name.
 The baptismal font that he used to christen Agatha is in the present All Saints Church.

 In her autobiography, she gave an account of her life at Ashfield and some descriptions of the house.
 The following include the relevant reports to enable a more detailed picture of the property to be formed.
 Her earliest memories were of the nursery and her nanny whom she called "Nursie".
 She said:

 The outstanding figure in my life was Nursie.
 And round myself and Nursie was our own special world, The Nursery.
 I can see the wallpaper now – mauve irises climbing up the walls in an endless pattern.
 I used to lie in bed looking at it in the firelight or the subdued light of Nursie’s oil lamp on the table."

 She also remembered from an early age their cook Jane, who remained with the family for forty years.
 Jane Rowe is shown in the census form below as the cook living with the Millers in 1901.
 Agatha said:

 One other person of importance in the house was Jane our cook, who ruled the kitchen with a calm superiority of a queen.
 She came to my mother when she was a slim girl of nineteen promoted from being a kitchen maid.
 Jane cooked five-course dinners for seven or eight people as a matter of daily routine.
 For grand dinner parties of twelve or more each contained alternatives – two soups, two fish courses etc".